luddebrandt/Soil-Moisture-Sensor/README.md

 # Soil-Moisture-Sensor
 An ESP32-based HomeKit bridge that monitors soil moisture across three capacitive sensors, exposes them to Apple Home via HomeSpan, and logs readings to InfluxDB and visualized using Grafana.
+Alerts can be generated when plants need to be watered.

 Overview